No idea where that came from, but y’all are invited. [Found here.]

 So where do we go after that level of bizarre?
 How ’bout this:

 “The Flight of The Bumble Bee” [ca. 1900] on trombone is VERY tough to do.
 I could barely double-tongue on trumpet (dugga-dugga), or triple-tongue (dugga-ta-dugga-ta-dugga) but that guy was quadruple tonguing (dugga-dugga-dugga-dugga) on a trombone at high speed.
 Spike Jones’ band was awesome.

 John Prine & Iris Dement at Sessions at West 54th (full concert) February 2014 [via].
 The only thing I have against John Prine is/are his forced rhymes, but his voice and songwriting makes up for it.
 After all, it’s a Big ‘Ol Goofy World.

 Have a great weekend, folks.
-See you back here tomorrow for the cool stuff.
+Be back here tomorrow for more fun.